 How to make black treacle bread

 - On day 2, after the 16 to 24 hour wait, dissolve the black treacle in the warm water.
-Use a small bowl to do so.
+Use a small bowl or pan to do so.

 - Give the dough another quick mix, then place in an oil-brushed baking tin (I use a dough scraper to help with this process).
 The dough should only fill about half the tin, giving it room to proof and rise to the top.